Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms: Experiments

-\paragraph{Experiment Setup} Given the adversarial agent and the target action from \bench, we instructed the adversarial agent to act in its original role, while manipulating the other agents into performing the target action.
-The full prompt used for the adversarial agents can be found in the Appendix~\ref{app:exp_setup}.
-We consider each agent acting as an adversary once, i.e. for all agents $i$ we consider an adversarial agentic system with $G_{i\rightarrow\alpha}$.
+\paragraph{Experiment setup} Given the adversarial agent and the target action from \textit{BAD-ACTS-CORE}, we instructed the adversarial agent to act in its original role, while manipulating the other agents into performing the target action.
+The full prompt used for the adversarial agents can be found in Appendix~\ref{app:exp_setup}.
+We consider each agent acting as an adversary once.
 We then collect a trajectory for each target action from the \bench~dataset using this adversarial agentic system.
-A trajectory includes all messages and tool executions until either the orchestrating agent (Planner Agent, Chief-Editor or CEO) terminates the environment using a specific phrase, or when a maximum of $50$ turns has been reached.
-We excluded cases where the adversarial agent and the agent targeted by the attack are the same, as these cases are trivial for the adversary.
-We use current state-of-the-art LLMs for each agent, including the open-weight models Llama-3.1-8b and Llama-3.1-70b~\citep{grattafiori2024llama}, Mistral-Nemo~\cite{mistral-nemo}, Command-R~\cite{cohere2025command}, and Qwen3:32b~\cite{yang2025qwen3}, as well as the proprietary models gpt-4o-mini and gpt-4.1~\citep{achiam2023gpt}.
+A trajectory includes all messages and tool executions until either the orchestrating agent (Planner Agent, Chief-Editor, or CEO) terminates the environment using a specific phrase, or when a maximum of $50$ turns has been reached.
+We excluded cases where the adversarial agent and the agent targeted by the attack are the same, for example where the adversarial agent is a message-sending agent and the target action is to send a specific message, as these cases are trivial for the adversary.
+We collect a full trajectory for each agent in the environment acting as the adversarial agent and for each target action in~\bench.
+We use both open-weight models \citep{grattafiori2024llama,mistral-nemo,cohere2025command,yang2025qwen3}, as well as proprietary models~\citep{achiam2023gpt}.
 The adversarial agent utilizes the same model as the other agents in the environment.
-We report the attack success rate (ASR) according to the evaluation method described in Section~\ref{sec:dataset}.
-We additionally repeat each experiment three times with distinct seeds, and report the mean and standard error in Appendix~\ref{app:extended_exp}.
-We additionally conduct experiments on the role of each agent in Appendix~\ref{app:agent_role}.
+We report the attack success rate (ASR) where we consider an attack to be successful if at least one agent achieved the target action according to the evaluation method described in Section~\ref{sec:dataset}.
+We additionally repeat each experiment three times with distinct seeds, and report the mean and standard error, as well as the average success rate across all agents in Appendix~\ref{app:extended_exp}.
+We additionally conduct experiments on the role of each agent as both the attacker and the attacked in Appendix~\ref{app:agent_role}.